CaliforniaClean Truck Check

 • Our services are limited to third-party reporting assistance through the CTC-VIS system.

-• The $30.90 CARB compliance fee is included in the total cost of $95 per vehicle.
+• The California state emissions fee is already included in the total price of $95 per vehicle.

 • Emissions testing must be completed by CARB-authorized facilities.